Meet The Team

 As Head of Campaigns at the Fawcett Society, Jessica also campaigned for gender equality in the UK.

 Natasha is the Coordinator at the Gender and Development Network.
-She has previously worked for several NGOs including Care International UK and Minority Rights Group.
+She has previously worked for NGOs such as Plan International USA and Endometriosis UK.
 She works part-time at GADN and also works part-time at Women's Environmental Network (WEN) on women's health and environmental campaigns.
 She holds a MA in Development and Rights from Goldsmiths, University of London.

 Marion Sharples (Policy & Communications Officer)

 Marion has been with GADN since 2016 in a variety of roles, and is currently Policy & Communications Officer, where she supports the Director in policy, advocacy and communications work on GADN’s core issues, and in particular women’s economic justice.
-Marion also sits on the WIDE+ gender and trade working group of Women in Development Europe (WIDE+) and is a trustee of Women Working Worldwide.
+Marion also sits on the gender and trade working group of Women in Development Europe (WIDE+) and is a trustee of Women Working Worldwide.
 Prior to joining GADN, she worked in EU advocacy on women’s rights and international development in Belgium, and in the public sector in Colombia.
 She holds an MSc in Gender, Development and Globalisation, volunteers locally to support migrant and refugee women, and enjoys speaking foreign languages and doing triathlons at the weekends!